Qwinty/anytype-mcp/README.md

 ### Local API Port

-By default, Anytype listens on port 31009.
-If your installation uses a different port, modify the `apiBaseUrl` in `src/index.ts` accordingly.
+The server connects to the Anytype API at `http://localhost:31009/v1` by default.
+If your Anytype installation uses a different port, you currently need to modify the `apiBaseUrl` variable in `src/index.ts` and rebuild (`npm run build`).
+Making this configurable via an environment variable is a potential future improvement.

 ## License